-Creating the best possible college application is one of the most important things you will ever do – after all, your future depends on it.
+Creating the best possible college application is one of the most important things you will ever do – after all, your future and even your financial aid can depend on it.
 If your application is not solid, you may not get into the university of your choice.
-Rather than take any chances, take our advice: here are five ways you can […]
+Rather than take any chances, take our advice: […]

 This post originally appeared on the StudySoup blog.
 One dilemma that nearly every college student will face is whether or not to live with a roommate.
 Let’s face it, there are quite a few benefits to living alone.
 It means more privacy, more control over personal space, and the ability to avoid the experience of […]

 College Essay Myth #3: Colleges Can’t Tell If Someone Helps Too Much on the Essay!

 Rising seniors, we’re back with Myth No. 3.
 We’ve explained that the topic does not need to be impressive, and that the essay should not sound like your favorite writer or college professor.
 What’s left?
 Here’s No. 3: Myth 3: Admissions officers will never know if a parent, tutor, teacher or college coach has “helped” […]